LouisYLWang/Sync-Sofa/readme.md

 ### v1.0.9
 🛠 update on 14 Aug 2020
 ---
-⚠️⚠️⚠️ Each website has it's `own controller` of playback rate, so please ignore the wrong display of `playback rate`.
+⚠️⚠️⚠️ Each website has it's `own controller` of the playback rate, so please ignore the wrong display of `playback rate`.

 Add:
 1. playback rate sync: any side user's change to the playback rate will sync to the other side.